GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

                         Sliver URN (not name) on which to act.
-Supply this option multiple times for multiple slivers, or not at all to apply to the entire slice
+Supply this option multiple times for multiple slivers, or not at all to apply to the entire slice --cancelled         Should Describe show sliver state of only geni_provisioned slivers, ignoring any geni_updating
+                        and geni_allocated slivers (default False)

   Logging and Verboseness:
     Control the amount of output to the screen and/or to a log